w4ilun/mashery-intel-xdk-demos/mashery.klout/3.4.0/Readme.md

 FEATURES
 ==================================================================
-Uses Klout's API to find Klout score based on your Twitter handle (Supports up to three comma separated handles)
+Uses Klout's API to find Klout score based on your Twitter handle.